c4dm/dcase-few-shot-bioacoustic/baselines/deep_learning/README.md

 + Number of iterations - Number of iterarations for calculating the final prediction/per audio file.
 # Post Processing

-After evaluation, post processing is performed on the predicted events.
-For each audio file, predicted events with shorter duration than the shortest shots provided for that file are removed.
+After predictions are produced, post processing is performed on the events.
+For each audio file, predicted events with shorter duration than 60% of the duration shortest shot provided for that file are removed.
 Run the following command for post processing on a .csv file:

 ```